CAIMEOX/FastBuilder/README.md

 　　  Useable in most servers and Minecraft Realms!
 ### ModPE
-　　  Only Android devices, need Third Party Apps.
+　　  Only Android devices, need Third-Party Apps.

 　　  Many functions is no longer avaliable.